Flight bookings, travel stocks fall as warnings rise after attacks

 U.S. airlines were not reporting changes to schedules, said a spokeswoman for trade group Airlines For America.
 The group did not have numbers on travel cancellations.
 Delta Air Lines, which is not a member, said it was "premature to share specific numbers."

-Jennifer Michels, spokeswoman for the American Society of Travel Agents, said a poll of members found customers were not delaying or canceling travel to and from Europe.
+Jennifer Michels, spokeswoman for the American Society of Travel Agents, said a poll of members found customers were not delaying or cancelling travel to and from Europe.

 'COOLING OFF'